msyk/FMDataAPI/README.md

 - 2017-05-31: [Ver.3] The query() method of FileMakerLayout class is fixed.
 'Offset' and 'range' parameters could not set as an integer value.
 - 2017-11-06: [Ver.4] The getFieldNames() and getPortalNames() methods are added.
+- 2018-02-03: [Ver.5] Bug fix of sorting parameters in query method.